What is an Ambulatory phlebectomy?

-An ambulatory phlebectomy, also called a microphlebectomy or stab phlebectomy, is an outpatient procedure performed to remove spider and varicose veins through small, slit-like incisions in the skin.
-When varicose veins near the surface of the skin are too large to treat with sclerotherapy and too small to treat with laser ablation, microphlebectomy is the preferred treatment.
-Since veins are extremely collapsible, even the largest affected veins can often be removed through tiny incisions using the ambulatory phlebectomy procedure.
-This minimally invasive treatment does not require sutures or general anesthesia and can easily be performed in the doctor’s office with minimal downtime.
-Ambulatory phlebectomy involves less pain and fewer risks than traditional surgical treatment.
+An ambulatory phlebectomy also called a microphlebectomy or stab phlebectomy, is an outpatient procedure.
+We perform this procedure to remove spider and varicose veins through small, slit-like incisions in the skin.
+If varicose veins near the surface of the skin are too large to treat with sclerotherapy and too small to treat with laser ablation, microphlebectomy is the preferred treatment.

-Some patients seek treatment for their varicose veins for cosmetic purposes, while others are concerned about the potential risks of their damaged veins.
-Untreated veins can lead to pain, inflammation and discoloration.
-They can also affect the flow of oxygen-depleted blood between the lower legs and the heart.
 Ambulatory phlebectomy treats symptomatic and asymptomatic veins and can relieve both cosmetic and medical concerns in one simple procedure.
-After damaged veins have been removed, other healthy veins in the leg will absorb the excess blood and reinstate a normal blood flow.
-Functioning will not be affected by removing the damaged veins, as there are many surrounding veins to take over.
+After the removal of damaged veins, other healthy veins in the leg will absorb the excess blood and reinstate a normal blood flow.

 Risks Of Ambulatory Phlebectomy

-Patients who are allergic to local anesthesia or those who cannot wear compression stockings should not undergo the ambulatory phlebectomy procedure.
-Any active infections or rashes should be thoroughly treated before this procedure as well..
-Although an ambulatory phlebectomy is considered quite safe, there are certain risks associated with any surgical procedure.
+Patients who are either allergic to local anesthesia or cannot wear compression stockings should not undergo this procedure.
+Before proceeding with this procedure, you should treat any active infections or rashes you may have thoroughly before proceeding with this procedure as well.
+Although an ambulatory phlebectomy is considered quite safe, there are certain risks associated with this procedure.
 In a few cases, there may be residual inflammation and irritation resulting from an incomplete removal of damaged veins.

 - A nerve injury to the skin